tulasireddytulasi/flutter-interview-questions/flutter_interview_questions/flutter interview Q&A.md

 2.what is difference between Unit testing and Widget testing and Integrate and integrated tests instument in flutter?

-Unit Testing: It is a type of software testing in which a small piece of code is tested to see if the code works as expected.
+`Unit Testing`: It is a type of software testing in which a small piece of code is tested to see if the code works as expected.
 The name is derived from the fact that tests are done on a unit by unit basis.
 The goal of Unit testing is to help reduce the cost of bug fixes, as this way, bugs or errors in the code level are identified early in the development lifecycle.

-A widget test verifies the behavior of Flutter widgets without running the app itself.
+`Widget Testing`: The widget test is testing UI components, so it is also called Component Testing.
+It is used to test a single widget.
+The main goal of widget testing is to check whether the widget works as expected.
+A user can write test cases for every widget present in the project.

-Integration testing, as its name implies, verifies that the interface between two software units or modules works correctly.
+`Integration Testing`: Integration testing, as its name implies, verifies that the interface between two software units or modules works correctly.
 It is a broader type of testing that covers connection between 2 or more moduled and can also in some cases, cover the whole application.
 In the end-to-end process of software testing, Integration Testing will be performed after the Unit Testing and before System Testing.

  for more details: https://www.practitest.com/qa-learningcenter/resources/unit-test-vs-integration-test